Do the planets cause the sunspot cycles?: Results

-The combined data sample \CmonthlyOne ~yields promising $g''_{\mathrm{mean}}$ predictions (Fig. \ref{FigCmonthlyOne}a).
-All $g''_{\mathrm{mean}}$ curves show a dip at model \M=3.
-This dip is clearly below the dotted black line denoting the mean of all monthly sunspot numbers.
-Except for the green Wolf minimum curve, all curves are below this mean level.
-The Dalton minimum $g''_{\mathrm{mean}}$ prediction is excellent, most probably because this minimum is closest to, but still outside, the beginning of \CmonthlyOne ~sample (Fig. \ref{FigCmonthlyOne}a: black curve).
-The $g''_{\mathrm{mean}}$ prediction for the second closest Maunder minimum is also excellent (Fig. \ref{FigCmonthlyOne}a: red curve).
-The C4 criterion is definitely fulfilled.
+Fortunately, we can detect five pure sine signals in all data sample (\Supplementary Table \ref{TableCmonthlyK410R14}).
+These signals are given in Table \ref{TableCompare} (Column 7).
+The predicted mean level $m_{\mathrm{pred}}$ (Equation \ref{EqPredMean}) curves are promising (Fig. \ref{FigCmonthlySine}a).
+The $m_{\mathrm{pred}}$ curves for all activity minima in Table \ref{TableEvents} show a dip at model \M=3.
+This dip is clearly below the dotted black line denoting the mean $m=81.6$ of all monthly sunspot numbers.
+Except for the green Wolf minimum curve, all $m_{\mathrm{pred}}$ curves stay below this mean $m$.
+The predicted mean level $m_{\mathrm{pred}}$ curve for the Dalton minimum is convincing (Fig. \ref{FigCmonthlySine}a: black curve), most probably because this activity minimum between 1790 and 1830 partly overlaps the \CmonthlyOne ~sample between 1818 and 2022.
+Furthermore, the predicted mean level $m_{\mathrm{pred}}$ curve for the second closest Maunder minimum is good (Fig. \ref{FigCmonthlySine}a: red curve).